iamarshalrejith/StayAI/README.md

 StayAI is designed to enhance the hospitality experience by providing automated, intelligent assistance for both guests and service providers.
 It leverages advanced AI technologies to deliver personalized support and streamline operations.

+## About

+StayAI is a cutting-edge platform that integrates AI-driven solutions to transform the hospitality industry.
+With StayAI, guests receive personalized recommendations, real-time assistance, and smooth interactions, while service providers gain valuable insights into customer preferences and can efficiently manage requests.
+By utilizing powerful AI agents, StayAI enhances service coordination and automates routine tasks, allowing hospitality businesses to focus on providing high-quality, customer-centric services.

 ## Features

 - 🤖 AI-powered guest assistance